SoftwareHeritage/puppet-environment/packer/README.md

 ### Configuration description

-For the debian buster image, this files are used :
+For the debian buster image, this files are used:
 * `debian_buster.json`: the configuration entrypoint describing the tasks packer will execute to generate the image
 * `http/buster-preseed.cfg`: The debian preseed file used by debian to manage the installation.
 Debian loads it through an http server started by packer during the build.
-* `scripts/post-install.sh`: Post install script containing the post installation tasks needed to prepare the vms to ready to apply the puppet configuration (install puppet, manage vagrant's user key, ...)
+* `scripts/post-install.sh`: Post installation steps script so vms are ready for the puppet configuration step (install puppet, manage vagrant's user key, ...)

 ### Build the image

-To build an image, use this command in the current directory :
+To build an image, use this command in the current directory:

 ```
 packer build <json file>
 ```

-For example, to build or rebuild the debian buster image :
+For example, to build or rebuild the debian buster image:
 ```
 packer build debian_buster.json
 ```
 :WARNING: virtualbox open the vm's console during the build.
-Don't interact with it to avoid to interfer with the packer execution.
+Don't interact with it to avoid to interfere with the packer execution.

-This command executes this process :
+This command executes this process:
 * Create a new VM in virtualbox and boot it with the iso image defines in the ``iso_image`` parameter.
 * Simulate keyboard interactions to enter the ``boot_command`` which basically tells debian to start the installation based on the ``buster_preseed.cfg`` file
 * Call one or several provisioners after the installation to fine tune the installation.
 For our needs, only the ``scripts/post-install.sh`` script is executed